pivotal/docs-tap/app-live-view/configuring-apps/spring-native-enablement.hbs.md

 1. Add the following configuration in `pom.xml` to generate `build-info.properties` into your Spring Boot application.
-This information is used to display the Spring Boot version that the app uses in Application Live View.
+Application Live View uses this information to display the Spring Boot version that the app uses.

     ```xml
     <plugin>